imunreal7/FoodPort/README.md

 ## Overview

 FoodPort is an innovative online food delivery application that allows users to explore diverse restaurants, browse curated menus, and place orders with ease.
 A key differentiator is our **AI Recommendation Service** that uses deep learning and similarity search to suggest personalized food items based on user dietary preferences and cuisine interests.
-This project is a comprehensive demonstration of full‑stack development, advanced AI, and scalable microservices design suitable for roles at top tech companies like FAANG, Meta, Amazon, and Google.
+This project is a comprehensive demonstration of full‑stack development, advanced AI, and scalable microservices design.

 ---